 When people talk about digital signage displays, they’re really talking about TVs.
 You know TVs--you got one in your living room, after all, so this part should be easy, right?
 Sort of.
 Commercial displays are different from the consumer TVs in your home, and it’s important to know how before you buy one for your church.
-We have a quick guide to help you understand the differences so that you can make the most informed decision.

 Once you decide on a display, you need to determine how you are going to put your church announcements and other digital signage onto it.
 The advantage of using dedicated digital signage CMS software over something like PowerPoint or Keynote is it lets you do things that presentation software will not, such as schedule when announcements will play (and on what display), and wirelessly manage hundreds of displays across satellite church campus.

 Rise Vision’s open source solution gives you flexibility most providers do not.
 While you do have the option to purchase a media player, you can also use your own.
 There are no monthly media player fees because you own everything.
 We also support multiple operating systems (Windows, Linux, Raspberry Pi, Chrome [coming this summer]).
 That means whatever system you have, we are ready to support you.

 The last step before you start building your digital signage is deciding what media player to get.
 A media player connects to your display; this is where the software sends your digital signage.
 There are literally hundreds of options for media players when you use Rise Vision.
 We have pre-configured media players that you can buy, but many users choose their own.